-You are entitled to whistleblowing protection if you report certain types of wrongdoing within your workplace.
+This is because an employee or worker is entitled to whistleblowing protection if they report certain types of wrongdoing within their workplace.
 The disclosure of the wrongdoing must be made in the public interest.
-As a whistleblower you are protected from dismissal and may claim unfair dismissal if you are dismissed or suffer any detriment because of whistleblowing.
+As a whistleblower, the individual is protected from dismissal or detriment, and may claim unfair dismissal if they are dismissed because of whistleblowing.

 - A criminal offence,